 Dental assistants work with complex medical equipment every day on the job.
 These include dental tools like drills, X-rays, and the materials used for filling cavities.
 Your understanding of them will be helpful as you work and if you decide to pursue further education in the dental field.

-To become a certified dental assistant, you will need to become certified in CPR by a DANB-approved provider.
+To become a certified dental assistant, you must become certified in CPR by a DANB-approved provider.
 This is in case of any emergencies at the dental practice where you work.
-However, CPR can be a valuable life skill to have outside of work as well — and it can potentially be life-saving.
+However, CPR is a valuable life skill to have outside of work as well — and it can potentially be life-saving.